careyes17/snake-atari-2600/README.md

 With 48 bytes of RAM left at my disposal, this gave me a "comfortable" amount of room to define some quality of life variables.
 This also had the added benefit of simplifying the playfield rendering process to some degree.

-Now, in order to use less RAM for storing the "head history" (meaning you could siginificanly increase the size of the playfield), you would have to use a more creative solution that I chose not to explore with this project.
+Now, in order to use less RAM for storing the "head history" (meaning you could significantly increase the size of the playfield), you would have to use a more creative solution that I chose not to explore with this project.